About Us

 Government

-Community Board 11, FDNY, Harlem Community Development Corporation, Manhattan Borough President's Office, Materials For the Arts, NYC Department of Health & Mental Hygiene, NYC Department of Transportation, NYC Department of Youth & Community Development, NYC Housing Authority, NYC Human Resources Administration, NYC Parks, NYPD, NYS Department of Agriculture, NYS Department of Environmental Conservation, NYS Office of Children & Family Services, New York County Office of the District Attorney, Office of Council Member Diana Ayala, and Office of NYS Assemblyman Eddie Gibbs
+AmeriCorps, Community Board 11, FDNY, Harlem Community Development Corporation, Manhattan Borough President's Office, Materials For the Arts, NYC Department of Health & Mental Hygiene, NYC Department of Transportation, NYC Department of Youth & Community Development, NYC Housing Authority, NYC Human Resource Administration, NYC Parks, NYCService, NYPD, NYS Department of Agriculture, NYS Department of Environmental Conservation, NYS Office of Children & Family Services, New York County Office of the District Attorney, Offices of Deputy Speaker and Council Member Diana Ayala, Senator Serrano, and Assemblyman Eddie Gibbs.

 Foundations

-Anonymous, All Stars Helping Kids Fund, America the Beautiful Fund, American Heart Association, Awesome Foundation, The Captain Planet Foundation, City Parks Foundation, The Coca-Cola Foundation, First Cornerstone Foundation, Fund for Public Health in NYC, The General Mills Foundation, Hyde & Watson Foundation, The Levitt Foundation, Lily Auchincloss Foundation, Mattel Children's Foundation, The Merck Family Fund, The Morrison & Foerster Foundation, Norcross Wildlife Foundation, NYC Venture Philanthropy Fund, New York State Health Foundation, NYS Agricultural Society, Open Space Institute, Outdoor Nation, and The Pinkerton Foundation, The Scripps Family Fund for Education & The Arts.
+Anonymous, All Stars Helping Kids Fund, America the Beautiful Fund, American Heart Association, Awesome Foundation, The Captain Planet Foundation, City Parks Foundation, Clif Family Foundation, The Coca-Cola Foundation, Concord Group, First Cornerstone Foundation, Fund for Public Health in NYC, The General Mills Foundation, Hyde & Watson Foundation, Joy of Giving Something, The Levitt Foundation, Lily Auchincloss Foundation, Mattel Children's Foundation, The Merck Family Fund, The Morrison & Foerster Foundation, Norcross Wildlife Foundation, NYC Venture Philanthropy Fund, New York State Health Foundation, NYS Agricultural Society, Open Space Institute, Outdoor Nation, The Pinkerton Foundation, The Scripps Family Fund for Education & The Arts.

 Community-Based Organizations

-Appalachian Mountain Club's Youth Opportunities Program, Citizens Committee for New York City, Community Resource Exchange, El Barrio's Operation Fightback, Futures and Options, Getting Out & Staying Out, GrowNYC, Harlem Community Development Corporation, Harlem RBI, Harvest Home Farmer's Market, Lawyers Alliance for NY, Lower East Side Ecology Center, Mentoring Partnership for NY, Metropolitan Waterfront Alliance, Museum of the City of New York, National Gardening Association, New York Cares, New York Common Pantry, Partnerships for Parks, Transportation Alternatives, Urban Upbound, YMCA, YouthBridge-NY, and ZogSports.
+The Association to Benefit Children, Appalachian Mountain Club's Youth Opportunities Program, Boys' Club, Children's Aid Society, Citizens Committee for New York City, Community Association of Progressive Dominicans, Community Resource Exchange, El Barrio's Operation Fightback, Futures and Options, Getting Out & Staying Out, GrowNYC, Harlem Community Development Corporation, Harlem RBI, Harvest Home Farmer's Market, Lawyers Alliance for NY, Lower East Side Ecology Center, Mentoring Partnership for NY, Metropolitan Waterfront Alliance, Museum of the City of New York, National Gardening Association, New York Cares, New York Common Pantry, Partnerships for Parks, Police Athletic League, The Stanley M. Isaacs Neighborhood Center, Transportation Alternatives, Union Settlement Association, Urban Upbound, YMCA, YouthBridge-NY, and ZogSports.

 Corporations

-Alcoa Foundation, AlpInvest Partners, AOL, Bartlett Tree Experts, BlackRock, Boston Consulting Group, CHALK, CIT Group, Computer Associates, CP Capital, Deloitte & Touche, Deutsche Bank, Goldman Sachs Community TeamWorks, Goodwin Procter, Green Apple Music & Arts Festival, The Guardian Life Insurance Company of America, Hardware NY, HSBC, HQ Capital Real Estate, Interpublic Group, J.P.
-Morgan, JRM Construction, Kipling, London Stock Exchange Group, McDermott Will & Emery, Merrell, Minnelli Construction, Mizuho Americas, Morgan Stanley, Morrison & Foerster, Nautica, Nickelodeon, The North Face Explore Fund, Novus, Oath, Paragon Sports, Patagonia, Petsky-Prunier, PMK-BNC, PMS Construction Management, PricewaterhouseCoopers, Rabin Martin, Ralph Lauren, Ryobi, SCOR Reinsurance Co., Thompson Hine, Thomson Reuters, Tiago Holdings, Timberland, Universal Television, Verizon Media, and VF Corp.
+Abacus Federal Savings Bank, Alcoa Foundation, AlpInvest Partners, AOL, Bartlett Tree Experts, BlackRock, Boston Consulting Group, CHALK, CIT Group, Computer Associates, Con Edison, CP Capital, Deloitte & Touche, Deutsche Bank, Goldman Sachs Community TeamWorks, Goodwin Procter, Green Apple Music & Arts Festival, The Guardian Life Insurance Company of America, Hardware NY, HSBC, HQ Capital Real Estate, Interpublic Group, J.P.
+Morgan, JRM Construction, Kipling, London Stock Exchange Group, McDermott Will & Emery, Merrell, Minnelli Construction, Mizuho Americas, Morgan Stanley, Morrison & Foerster, Nautica, Nickelodeon, The North Face Explore Fund, Novus, Oath, Paragon Sports, Patagonia, Petsky-Prunier, PMK-BNC, PMS Construction Management, PricewaterhouseCoopers, Rabin Martin, Ralph Lauren, Ryobi, Seward & Kissel, SCOR Reinsurance Co., Thompson Hine, Thomson Reuters, Tiago Holdings, Timberland, Universal Television, Verizon Media, VF Corp., and West Monroe Partners.